-WhatsApp is a free application that you download to your cell phone which allows you to make calls and send texts through an Internet or wi-fi connection.
+WhatsApp is a free application that you download to your cell phone which allows you to make voice calls, video calls and send texts through an Internet or wi-fi connection.
 It does not use the minutes on your phone, so you can call anywhere in the world for free — provided that the person that you are calling has also downloaded the app.
 For more information, click HERE.

 Although we have free unlimited calling to the U.S. from our cell phones, we use WhatsApp to call friends when we are at home because the cell signal isn’t very strong inside the condo.
 Since WhatsApp uses the wi-fi connection, the call quality is much better and we don’t have to keep asking, “Can you hear me now?”

 Mexico is a very social country and relationship building is important.
 From the time we arrived, people that we met — whether socially or professionally — would ask if we had Whatsapp and were quick to exchange personal cell phone numbers.
 This seemed a little odd to me at first.